positron-solutions/dslide/README.md

 🚧 The current plist read implementation splits the string rather than using `read-string` and is therefore not smart enough to parse lists as arguments.
 However `dslide-action-propertize` demonstrates doing this correctly and shows that it will be possible if needed.

+<a id="orgd881a9a"></a>

 ## Annotating Elements

-Some actions, such as `dslide-action-propertize`, can't decide which elements to operate on or what to do with the element.
+Some actions, such as `dslide-action-propertize`, can't decide which elements to operate on or what to do with those elements.
 You can add some meta data to an element using an **affiliated keyword**.

-⚠️ If you are extending an action and want to create your own affiliated keyword, they must start with `attr` or else the parser will not consider them affiliated!
+⚠️ If you are extending an action and want to create your own affiliated keyword, they must start with `attr` or else the org element parser will not consider them affiliated and that property will not be set on the element!

 ```org
 * Fancy Text